Castle in the Sky: Roles of nature and technology

 The film also presents an ambiguous view on the usage of technology.
 The robots from Laputa provide an example of this view, as they are introduced in the film as a violent force capable of extreme destruction.
 However, when the protagonists next meet a robot, it is entirely peaceful, tending to the gardens and fauna on Laputa.
 Lioi argues that the robots, as a representation of Laputan technology, are caretakers by default and only become destructive in response to human brutality.
-McCarthy argues that "this is not a comment on technology but on man's inability to use it wisely."
-Odell and Le Blanc conclude that "technology ... is not necessarily a bad thing, but we must consider how it's used and to what extent."
+Greenberg observes that the film depicts machinelike efficiency as something that "can be put to both positive and negative ends anywhere, at any time, and how it is put to use always depends on the choices made by the people who use the machines, leaders and citizens alike".
+McCarthy argues that "this is not a comment on technology but on man's inability to use it wisely".
+Odell and Le Blanc conclude that "technology ... is not necessarily a bad thing, but we must consider how it's used and to what extent".
 The duality of nature and technology is further explored in Miyazaki's later film Princess Mononoke (1997).